 This course will allow a student who has successfully participated and completed either BI-5511 or BI-6610 to add additional credit by preparing a research paper related to the tour.
 The professor will delineate the parameters governing the research paper based upon the topic proposed and the number of credits.
-Prerequisite: BI-5511 History and Theology of the Missionary Journeys or BI-6610 Historical Geography of Israel (Plymouth campus only).
+Prerequisite: BI-5511 History and Theology of the Missionary Journeys or BI-6610 Historical Geography of Israel.
+This course can be credited as a Bible elective.
+Plymouth campus only.